iz-goh/nn-fn-approx-volatility/README.md

 * Volatility of the previous 5 days -- Calculated from SPY data

 ## Packages used
-Pandas is for data cleaning, PyTorch is used for the creation and evaluation of the Neural Network, and matplotlib to visualise.
+Pandas is for data cleaning, PyTorch is used for the creation and evaluation of the Neural Network, and Matplotlib to visualise.

 ## Usage
 Feel free to download the project and experiment with the neural network, improve it, and create a pull request should you have any suggestions for improvement of the project.